One-on-One Career Clarity Coaching

 As small children we are perfect.
 Just fine going through the world happy, fulfilled, and content with ourselves.
 And those around us allow us to be, simply be.
 But this only lasts a few years.
 Then comes a tremendous amount of instruction from parents, caregivers, teachers and society - “Be this way, not that way.
 This is right, that is wrong.”
 Some of it, of course, is necessary socialization, but the message you get is that you aren’t ok just as you are and must change.
 All those authentic, pure movements inside you are now made into a problem, something to be managed and controlled.
 And this is where we learn that it’s not safe to be our authentic selves.
 That what is arising in us needs to be evaluated and overridden to fit what is expected, required, forced upon us.

 Of course, I didn’t consciously know this is what was happening as a 4 year old.
 All I knew is that this place, the world, felt terrible for me.
 I didn’t feel I could be myself.
 And everyone else seemed to be ok from the outside so I thought there must be something wrong with me.
 This feeling, this painful awareness that there is something wrong here - either with me or the world (and it couldn’t be the world I thought) continued for most of my life.
-And I was obsessed with finding my way out.
-Finding the door to get out of this crazy place.

 The underlying tone of all the messaging I personally took in was, “You need to be perfect.
 You need to be the best.
 You need to be successful.”
 And successful in the traditional sense of being a “somebody” with lots of money, prestige, status etc. So, I pushed myself onward to go to fancy schools, get fancy jobs, forcing myself to do the things required.
 I was a devotee of all our culture’s beliefs about work.
 That work involves pain and sacrifice, pushing aside your own priorities and needs, allocating your energy in ways that deteriorate your health, relationships and soul.